Irvine-Based Federal Criminal Defense Lawyer Protecting Your Rights

 If you’ve been charged or believe you will be charged with a federal or state crime, this is an upsetting, frustrating, and confusing time for you and your family.
 Ms. Bass understands this and is there to help you understand the unique challenges you will face with your case.
 From handling bail in both state and federal cases to sentencing, she is there to walk with you every step of the way.

-Diane C. Bass is commonly thought of as one of the premier defense attorneys in Orange County, Los Angeles County, San Diego, Riverside, and Irvine, CA, but helps clients in federal cases nationwide as well.
+Diane C. Bass is commonly thought of as one of the premier defense attorneys in Orange County, Los Angeles County, San Diego, Riverside, and Irvine, CA, but helps clients in federal cases.
 If you are in need of legal services relating to federal criminal charges, please do not hesitate to reach out to Ms. Bass.
 The sooner your attorney has a chance to start building a defense, the better your chances of escaping jail time and severe financial penalties.